pytest-dev/pytest/CONTRIBUTING.rst

 Implement features
 ------------------

 Look through the GitHub issues for enhancements.
-Here is sample filter you can use: https://github.com/pytest-dev/pytest/labels/enhancement
+Here is a filter you can use: https://github.com/pytest-dev/pytest/labels/enhancement

 :ref:`Talk <contact>` to developers to find out how you can implement specific